A Guide to Maternity Leave Laws by State: Know Your Rights

 - Your employer cannot force you to take mandatory maternity leave.

-- You must be granted the same health, disability and sickness-leave benefits as any other employee who has a medical condition.
+- You must be granted the same health, disability, and sick-leave benefits as any other employee who has a medical condition.

-- You must be given modified tasks, alternate assignments, disability leave or leave without pay (depending on company policy).
+- You must be given modified tasks, alternate assignments, disability leave, or leave without pay as needed (this depends on company policy).

 - You are allowed to work as long as you can perform your job.

-- During your leave, you continue to accrue seniority and remain eligible for pay increases and benefits.
+- While on leave, you continue to accrue seniority and remain eligible for pay increases and benefits.

-This is a discrimination law that protects you from being treated differently than other employees.
-On the one hand, this is good, but it also means that if your company doesn't provide job security or benefits to other employees, it doesn't have to provide them to you.
+This discrimination law protects you from being treated differently than other employees due to pregnancy.
+While this is generally good, it also means that if your company doesn't provide job security or benefits to other employees with disabilities, it doesn't have to provide them to you either.

 The Family and Medical Leave Act